-&lt;sup>1 More information on CPTs is available at the American Medical Association website at www.ama-assn.org/practice-management/cpt).
+1 More information on CPTs is available at the American Medical Association website at www.ama-assn.org/practice-management/cpt).

-Software-Services and Procedures is updated annually to coincide with the January update.
-The Surgery Flags Software-Services and Procedures v2021.1 is based on CPT codes valid on January 1, 2021.
+The AMA updates CPT codes on a calendar year basis with an extensive update effective on January 1 and a limited "early release" of codes effective on July 1.
+The Surgery Flags Software-Services and Procedures is updated annually to coincide with the January update.
+The Surgery Flags Software-Services and Procedures v2022.1 is based on CPT codes valid on April 1, 2022.

-Files containing the mapping of CPT codes and their corresponding surgery flag assignment can be downloaded from the HCUP User Support (HCUP-US) website.
+Files containing the mapping of CPT codes and their corresponding surgery flag assignment can be downloaded from the HCUP User Support (HCUP-US) website.2